ConfusionMatrixDisplay#

 Axes with confusion matrix.

-Return the confusion matrix as a dataframe.
+Return the confusion matrix as a long format dataframe.

 Parameters: